-Despite a certain degree of industrialization since the Communists came to power, Ningxia remains an underdeveloped area.
-For visitors, the rural scenes provide the charm of the place, but this province is one of the poorest in the country.
+Squeezed between Inner Mongolia, Gansu and Shanxi, Ningxia is the smallest of China’s provinces, and an autonomous region for the Hui minority.
 Geographically, the area is dominated by coalfields and the Yellow River, without which the hilly south of the province, green and extremely beautiful, would be barren and uninhabitable desert.
-Unsurprisingly, the science of irrigation is at its most advanced here: two thousand years ago, the great founding emperor of China, Qin Shi Huang, sent a hundred thousand men here to dig irrigation channels.
-To those ancient systems of irrigation, which are still used to farm cereal crops, have now been added ambitious reforestation and desert reclamation projects.
-Some of these can be visited, particularly around the city of Zhongwei.
+In the west of the province, however, the river does actually run past desert dunes at Shapotou, near the city of Zhongwei – one of the most visually arresting sights in China.
 Other sights include the capital Yinchuan, which makes a pleasant stopover, and one relic from an obscure northern branch of the Silk Road, the delightful Xumi Shan Grottoes, located well away from the Yellow River in the southern hills.